CongThNguyen/ML-Space_titanic/README.md

 # Space_titanic

+This data set is taken from the kaggle space titanic data set link: https://www.kaggle.com/competitions/spaceship-titanic/overview

-Applied machine learning models to predict passenger disappearance
+Applied machine learning models to predict passenger disappearance.

 In this project, my task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
 To help you make these predictions, you're given a set of personal records recovered from the ship's damaged computer system.